 Discuss each problem with your teammates (usually groups of 3), then write up your own solution.
 Be sure to compare final results with your teammates, as a way to catch mistakes.
-It can also be very interesting when you and a teammate use different methods to arrive at a result!
-Do not hesitate to ask for help from other students, from Melina, or from Bill.
+It can also be very interesting when you and a teammate use different methods to arrive at a result.
+Do not hesitate to ask for help from other students or from the instructors - but don't just copy down other people's results!

-1. At the unused tables (1, 3, 7), we have placed several copies of today's hands-on activity.
+1. At the unused tables (9, 10), we have placed several copies of today's hands-on activity.
 The materials are a rubber "super" ball, an orange/white striped meter stick, and a vise to hold the meter stick upright.
 From roughly a meter above the table, release the ball from rest, let it bounce twice, and catch it some time after its second bounce.
 (I usually like to catch it near its peak height.)
 If possible, to aid your graphing, use one teammate's smartphone to film a slow-motion video, with the orange/white striped meter stick in the background.
 Sketch a graph of x(t), of $v_x(t)$, and of $a_x(t)$.
 Ask us or your neighbors for help or advice where needed, and compare with your neighbors' results!
 Expressing and labeling key features in a clear way is more important than drawing a perfect graph.